Ease into home-owner status with a introductory variable-rate home loan that offers lower interest for a full year.

 - This home loan was awarded the Gold Medal at the Mortgage of the Year Awards in 2012.

-Things to consider about this home loan
+Things to consider about the CUA 1 Year Introductory Variable Rate home loan

 Depending on the size of the loan, borrowers will be transferred to either the Standard or Discount variable home loan with no risk of losing the benefits and features of the introductory home loan.
 The lower interest rate no longer applies after the first year, but features like the redraw facility and offset account will still be available.